RosyMapleMoth/NotTwitter/README.md

 **NotTwitter** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

+as a notice i have left a lot of things un checked that i plan to revisit over the coming month

 Time spent: **8-9** hours spent in total

 ## User Stories